avatar-kaleb/kalebmckelvey-site/blog/courseras-algorithmic-toolbox-week-3-greedy-algorithms.md

 ### Reduce to Subproblem, Then Solve & Iterate

-The greedy strategy re-uses it's safe move over and over, on smaller chunks of the problem, leading to a solution.
+The greedy strategy re-uses its safe move over and over, on smaller chunks of the problem, leading to a solution.

 For our largest number array example, first, the array has 9 digits.
 9 is found as the largest digit and removed.